jonascarpay/jonascarpay.github.io/posts/2021-01-28-haskell-project-template.md

 ## Troubleshooting

 ### Something doesn't work
-Did you add everything to git?
+If you're like me, you probably just forgot to stage a file in git.

 ### Nix evaluation is slow!
 See [Materialization](https://input-output-hk.github.io/haskell.nix/tutorials/materialization/#materialization)